Content Strategy for Founders: Create Daily Content From Your Meetings

 Connect your social accounts and publish directly from ProdShort.
 Choose the platform, attach the generated caption, set the time.
 Or export and post manually.
 Either way, you are done in minutes.

-What to post and where
+What to post and where as a founder

 You do not need different content for different platforms, You need the same insight formatted for where different people live.